 Fake Authenticity

-The de-evolution of Toronto’s street signs attempts to showcase their majestic past, but instead displays an uninspired future.
+The de-evolution of Toronto’s street signs attempts to showcase their magestic past, but instead displays an inspired future.

 Chalk up another victory for cars over people.
 The legacy?
 New and “improved” street signs dotting Toronto’s roadways.
 Unlike the large street markers that began hanging over the city’s major intersections in 1999 and could, theoretically, be removed with no harm done, these new signs signal a more permanent change to Toronto’s urban landscape.
 The city says the new design (twenty-five per cent larger than that of its predecessor) is a response to the increasing number of complaints from baby boomers unable to find their turn while driving—no doubt a result of sitting too high up and driving too fast in their S.U.V.s as much as of the aging process.